Mississippi Jail Records

 - As revealed in the attached copies, there is no uniform method of reporting jail census information, and there is significant variance in how sheriffs describe criminal charges and/or other reasons for incarceration;

-- While the vast majority of people identified in this database are awaiting indictment and/or trial, some are incarcerated for other reasons such as delay in mental health evaluation or treatment, the existence of a “hold” by another jurisdiction, their status as a “trustee” at the jail, or the fact that they have been convicted and are being held in the local jail rather than a state prison;
+- While the vast majority of people identified in this database are awaiting indictment and/or trial, some are incarcerated for other reasons such as delay in mental health evaluation or treatment, the existence of a “hold” by another jurisdiction, participation in the “trusty program”, or the fact that they have been convicted and are being held in the local jail rather than a state prison;

 - It is possible that individuals in this database have been released since the date of the most recent jail list; and